friendnard/cursed_godot/README.md

 # cursed_godot
-Collecting weird behaviors of Godot and GDScript
+Collecting weird behaviors of Godot and GDScript.

+Look through the folders for examples.